Stress and Weight Gain

 It also helps control the buildup of fat, a process of deep interest to just about everyone.
 In times of stress, cortisol can collect fat from the blood and other storage places in the body and move it to the belly.
 Cortisol can also increase the size of individual fat cells.
 For some people, waist size may be an outward sign of stress.
 A study published in Psychosomatic Medicine found that women with mostly abdominal obesity tended to produce especially large amounts of cortisol when faced with a difficult task.

 Cortisol isn't the only hormone released during stress, and it's certainly far from the only hormone that controls appetite.
-For these reasons, Gluck says, it's overly simplistic to say that cortisol alone causes weight gain.
+For these reasons, it's overly simplistic to say that cortisol alone causes weight gain.
 Likewise, she says, it's unrealistic to think that so-called cortisol-blocking supplements could aid in weight loss -- and that's assuming such products can even reduce cortisol levels in the first place.
-"I'm sure they don't work," she says.

 The same study found that sweets and fats can quiet the stress alarm in a rat's brain.
 The flood of stress hormones slows down, and the rat suddenly acts less annoyed.
 If it could talk, the rat would probably say it feels calm -- the same feeling that humans often find at the bottom of an ice cream carton.

-Gluck points out that it's often hard to translate findings from animals to humans.
-"There's just so much more going on in people," she says.
+It's often hard to translate findings from animals to humans.
 Still, a few studies suggest that cortisol can encourage people to overeat, too.
 For example, a study published in Psychoneuroendocrinology found that women who produced large amounts of cortisol during stressful situations also consumed more calories afterward.

-Gluck believes that stress may be especially dangerous -- and especially fattening -- for anyone with binge-eating disorder, a condition that causes people to periodically go on eating sprees that are beyond their control.
+Researchers have found that stress may be especially dangerous -- and especially fattening -- for anyone with binge-eating disorder, a condition that causes people to periodically go on eating sprees that are beyond their control.
 As Gluck and colleagues noted in the Annals of the New York Academy of Sciences, roughly 30 percent of people who seek medical treatment for weight loss have the disorder.
 The researchers point to stress as a key trigger of the disorder's onset.
 However, binge eaters aren't the only ones who overindulge when times get tough.
-"There are definitely people who are not binge eaters who overeat during stress and gain weight," Gluck says.
 While binge eaters feel like they lose control over food, other people may make a conscious decision to go for that extra brownie or slice of pizza, perhaps with the idea that a stuffed stomach will take their minds off their troubles.

 Managing stress, slimming down

 Whatever a person's basic approach to eating, lingering stress can scuttle any efforts to lose weight.
-In the words of a report from the American Psychological Association, "Weight loss is never successful if you remain burdened by stress and other negative feelings."
+In the words of a report from the American Psychological Association, "Weight loss is never successful if you remain burdened by stress and other negative feelings.
+If you're facing twin battles against stress and weight, calming your mind should be your first priority.

 Laurel Mellin, a clinical psychologist at the University of California at San Francisco Medical School, has designed a weight-loss program that addresses this issue.
 To drive down the urge to overeat, she says, people must first find the tools to nurture themselves and to set limits.
 Among other things, she recommends simply asking yourself two basic questions at least five times a day "How do I feel?
 What do I need?"
 Besides learning how to detect and deal with often buried feelings and needs, she suggests 30 to 90 minutes of exercise a day to help relieve stress and find balance.